Netherlands face early reminder of bitter disappointment

 But Robben, another key player, will likely need nurturing after a long season with Bayern Munich.
 His participation in the last World Cup was touch and go after he suffered a hamstring injury on the eve of the finals.

-The Dutch will also be looking for inspiration from Galatasaray’s Sneijder.
+The Dutch will also be looking for inspiration from Van der Vaart, who has had a disappointing Bundesliga season with struggling Hamburg, and Turkey-based Wesley Sneijder.
 Van Gaal dropped Sneijder as captain last year after insisting he needed to be fitter to command a place in the Dutch side.

 Nigel de Jong has returned from injury as a midfield enforcer, a prospect that might fill some of the Spaniards with dread before the opening group match at the Arena Fonte Nova.

 The AC Milan player was fortunate to stay on the pitch in the 2010 final after a kung-fu kick on Xabi Alonso elicited only a yellow card from referee Howard Webb.
-Kevin Strootman, rated by Van Gaal as their best player in the 2014 preliminaries, misses out after recent knee surgery and their most experienced player Rafael van der Vaart was also forced out after hurting a calf muscle last week.
-Extensive preparations have gone into the Dutch bid to win the World Cup after the bitter disappointment of yet another runners-up berth four years ago, including upgrading facilities at the Flamengo complex they will use as their base.
-Looking further back too, the Dutch may take some inspiration from another, ultimately failed attempt to win the World Cup, but one in which they delighted the world.
-The last time the World Cup was held in South America, in Argentina in 1978, the Dutch reached the final only to lose 3-1 to the hosts, a fate they also suffered in West Germany in 1974.
-Victory in Brazil this time would not only give Van Gaal his greatest prize, but also expunge their unwanted tag of the best country never to be world champions.